 The White House

-BY THE PRESIDENT OF THE UNITED STATES OF AMERICA
+IRISH-AMERICAN HERITAGE MONTH, 2014 – BY THE PRESIDENT OF THE UNITED STATES OF AMERICA A PROCLAMATION

-NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim March 2011 as Irish-American Heritage Month.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim March 2014 as Irish-American Heritage Month.

-I call upon all Americans to observe this month by celebrating the contributions of Irish Americans to our Nation.
-IN WITNESS WHEREOF, I have hereunto set my hand this twenty-eighth day of February, in the year of our Lord two thousand eleven, and of the Independence of the United States of America the two hundred and thirty-fifth.
+I call upon all Americans to observe this month with appropriate ceremonies, activities, and programs.
+IN WITNESS WHEREOF, I have hereunto set my hand this twenty-eighth day of February, in the year of our Lord two thousand fourteen, and of the Independence of the United States of America the two hundred and thirty-eighth.